 How to Collect and Store Herb Seeds

 Storing and collecting seeds has been a tradition ever since people discovered agriculture.
 Harvesting your own herb seeds, allows you to have ecologic, pesticide-free herb seeds.

 Even experienced gardeners can struggle with collecting and storing their seeds, especially when it comes to herb seeds.
 So, here’s how you can harvest and store your herb seeds.

 Seeds ripen differently for different plants.
-Some seeds tend to ripen really fast and others ripen slow.
-There are even some plants that are best propagated from fresh seeds.
+Some herb seeds tend to ripen really fast while others take their time.
+It’s important to research before planting, as some

 The first giveaway sign of ripe seeds is their colour, as seeds turn brown when they’re ripe.
 The ideal time to harvest them is when they are completely dry.

 You can harvest seeds by cutting close to the seed head and putting them in a paper bag.
 After that, spread them on some paper and let them dry completely before putting them in the bag.
 Store your seeds in a paper bag until you separate them from their stems and all the other parts.

 Some seeds should be harvested before they’re fully dried.
 They can shatter, which happens when they’re fully dried.
 However, the seeds must be fully developed when you’re harvesting them.